-- Proxy Coordinators are responsible for ensuring that the proxy ballots are routed to the appropriate research analyst based on industry sector coverage. - Research Analysts review and evaluate proxy proposals and make recommendations to the Proxy Voting Committee to ensure that votes are consistent with the Firm's analysis and are in the best economic interest of the shareholders, our clients. - Equity Portfolio Managers are members of the Proxy Voting Committee. - Equity Portfolio Managers vote proxy proposals based on shareholders' economic interests utilizing the Firm's Proxy Voting Guidelines, internal research recommendations, and the research from Glass Lewis.
-Proxy votes must be approved by the Proxy Voting Committee before submitting to the proxy service provider. - Proxies for the Diversified Small Cap Value accounts are voted in accordance with the proxy service provider's recommendations for the following reasons: - o Investments are based on a quantitative model.
-Fundamental research is not performed for the holdings. - o The holding period is too short to justify the time for analysis to vote.
+- Research Analysts are responsible to review and evaluate proposals and make recommendations to the Proxy Voting Committee to ensure that votes are consistent with the Firm's analysis. - Equity Portfolio Managers are members of the Proxy Voting Committee. - Equity Portfolio Managers vote proposals based on our Guidelines, internal research recommendations, and the research from Glass Lewis.
+Proxy votes must be approved by the Proxy Voting Committee before submitting to Glass Lewis. - Proxies for the Diversified Small Cap Value accounts are voted in accordance with the Glass Lewis' recommendations for the following reasons: - o Investment selection is based on a quantitative model - The holding period is too short to justify the time for analysis necessary to vote.